Add Photo Add Comment Printer View

 Oct 2, 2013

 .
 Such a fun route.
-Definitely have gear from a single 1 BD, and from .4 to yellow and red C3s.
+Definitely have gear to a single 1 BD, and from .4 to yellow and red C3s.
 Way too much fun!